 Music is vibrations.
-If you knew that, great, if you didn’t, take a second and think about that and get ready for the rest of what I’m about to say.
-Don’t read for a minute.
+If you knew that, great, or if you didn’t, take a second and think about that and get ready for the rest of what I’m about to say.
+Don’t read these words for a minute.

 We are vibrations.
 We are each, as everything is, a swirling galaxy of electrons and neutrons and protons and French fries.
 Every piece sparking off the signals of the one next door, flying around until it conks into the next.

 Imagine you are running through the forest of concrete columns under an interstate interchange.
 Like spaghetti junction in Atlanta if you’ve been there.
 Or where I-5 meets I-15 in Fontana, CA. All the cars are zooming around: over, under, through, this one’s passing that one on the outside and then zipping over and taking the next exit on the left.
 It’s all very complicated and there’s a lot going on, but really, there’s a lot of space between.
 You could build a football stadium in the space between.
 That’s what the inside of your body looks like on an atomic level.
 And the only thing keeping it all together is the jostling itself.
 This little neutron can’t go that way until that little proton goes over there and collides with that electron and makes some room for Arthur Dent.

 This is vibration.
 This is you.
 This is music.